Jerusalem Artichokes: Health Benefits & Nutritional Properties

 A nutritious root vegetable that promotes hair health

 Jerusalem artichokes are a good source of hair health promoting nutrients such as iron, copper and vitamin C. A 100-gram serving of raw Jerusalem artichokes provides almost a fifth of the recommended daily intake for iron.
 Dietary iron carries oxygen to the hair, keeping hair follicles healthy.
-Evidence suggest that depleted iron stores are among the most common causes of hair loss in pre-menopausal women.
+Evidence suggests that depleted iron stores are among the most common causes of hair loss in pre-menopausal women.
 Similar to iron, copper helps prevent hair loss and boost hair growth.
 Additionally, copper is sometimes used as a treatment for thinning hair, and it is thought to intensify hair color and prevent premature graying of hair, too.
 Vitamin C, on the other hand, is required for the synthesis of collagen.
 Collagen contributes to healthy hair by strengthening hair follicles and by keeping blood vessels in the scalp healthy.
 Vitamin C in Jerusalem artichokes also promotes iron absorption from foods.

 Tip: If you are interested in learning more about the nutritional approach to healthy hair, check out healwithfood.org's Nutrition Guide to Healthy Hair.